Kal Penn

-Kalpen Suresh Modi (કલ્પેન સુરેશ મોદી; born April 23, 1977), known professionally as Kal Penn, is an American actor, author, and former White House staff member in the Barack Obama administration.
+Kalpen Suresh Modi (કલ્પેન સુરેશ મોદી; kəl-PAIN-_-su-REYSH-_-MOH-thee; born April 23, 1977), known professionally as Kal Penn, is an American actor, author, and former White House staff member in the Barack Obama administration.

-As an actor he is known for his portrayals of Kumar Patel in the Harold & Kumar film series, Lawrence Kutner on the television program House, White House staffer Seth Wright on Designated Survivor, and Kevin, a psychologist and boyfriend to Robin in How I Met Your Mother.
+As an actor he is known for his portrayals of Kumar Patel in the Harold & Kumar film series, Lawrence Kutner on the television program House, White House staffer Seth Wright on Designated Survivor, and Kevin Venkataraghavan, a psychologist and boyfriend to Robin in How I Met Your Mother.
 He is also recognized for his performance in the film The Namesake.
 Penn once taught at the University of Pennsylvania in the Cinema Studies Program as a visiting lecturer.

 In April 2009, Penn joined the Obama administration as an associate director in the White House Office of Public Engagement as liaison for outreach to Asian Pacific Americans and arts communities.
 This necessitated that his TV character, Lawrence Kutner, be written out of House.
 Penn briefly left his post in June 2010 to film the third installment of the Harold & Kumar series, A Very Harold & Kumar 3D Christmas, returning to his White House job upon the film's completion.
 In July 2011, he again left the White House to accept a role in the television series How I Met Your Mother.

 From 2016 to 2019, he played Seth Wright in the political drama Designated Survivor, where he also worked as a consultant on the show.
 He also hosted the game show Superhuman.
 In 2019, Penn portrayed Garrett Modi in the NBC sitcom series Sunnyside.
 The following year, he hosted a political talk miniseries on Freeform, Kal Penn Approves This Message.